bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+A. forEach does not modify an array while map does.

 2. What is the difference between a function and a method?
+A. A method is a function inside an object

 3. What is closure?
+A. A closure is when an inner function has access to the outer function's variables

 4. Describe the four rules of the 'this' keyword.
+A. 1.
+Global Object Binding: Inside a global scope 'this' covers the entire window/console object
+   2. Implicit Binding: When this calls a function, The object before the dot becomes "this"
+   3. New binding: When using a constructor function, "this" points to the specific instance of the object that calls it
+   4. Explicit binding: When used in a CALL method, "this" will override the original rule with same name

 5. Why do we need super() in an extended class?
+A. The super keyword is used to call functions inside an object's parent.

 ## Project Set up